 Finding the most efficient way to perform these updates is key because, in the end, it boils down to a simple direct correlation, or as T’Don Marquis puts it, “The more time it takes, the more expensive it gets.”

-Making the business case for investing in a retention schedule automation solution like Access’ Virgo comes down to a few key points.
+Making the business case for investing in a retention schedule automation solution like Virgo by Access comes down to a few key points.

 If you’re looking to leverage a technology solution that will enable you to create, maintain, or update a retention schedule, then it should be able to do the following:

-Building a schedule or records retention program is just the beginning.
+Building a schedule and following record retention best practices is just the beginning.
 Maintaining compliance, with constant changes occurring, is another.

 Refreshing a retention schedule in the United States alone is a substantial lift because new laws are passed daily.
 As mentioned on the recent live Access webinar, “We ran a calculation in our Virgo database and there are approximately 200 updates to retention requirements per day.”